Particular/docs.particular.net/samples/rabbitmq/cluster/sample.md

 The username and password can be configured via the connection string.
 If these are not present, the connection string defaults to `host=localhost;username=guest;password=guest`.

-Note that [delayed delivery](/nservicebus/messaging/delayed-delivery.md) isn't supported for clusters and the sample therefor disables them.
+Note that [delayed delivery](/nservicebus/messaging/delayed-delivery.md) isn't supported for clusters and the sample therefore disables them.
 This means that [saga timeouts](/nservicebus/sagas/timeouts.md) can't be used and [delayed retries](/nservicebus/recoverability#delayed-retries) must be disabled as shown below:

 snippet: cluster-disable-retries